incrediblesound/cascade-reduce/README.md

 Cascade Reduce
 ==============

-<strong>0.0.4 update: </strong> In this update I add a new function that allows you to chain iterators just by adding them as extra arguments, you no longer need to invoke the iterators one inside the other.
+<strong>0.0.4 update: </strong> This update adds a new function that allows you to chain iterators just by adding them as extra arguments.
+You no longer need to invoke the iterators one inside the other.
 The updated function also does not require you to use a special function to create iterators.
 Here is a use example for 0.0.4:

 ```javascript
 // the new method is called 'cascadeNoNest'